factorio-rivets/rivets-rs/README.md

 }
 ```

+- **Leverage existing modding infrastructure**: Rivets' design goal is to not reinvent the wheel.
+Mods written in Rust can be hosted on the offical Factorio modding website.
+Rivets is also designed to easily allow both Lua and Rust in the same Factorio mod.

 ## Contributing

 We are actively seeking contributors to help expand this project, particularly for adding Unix support.
 If you're interested in contributing, please fork the repository and submit a pull request.